Japan Travel Guide Page

 Japan is known for many traditions and craftsmanship such as their Buddhist and Shinto rituals, tea ceremonies, hot springs, ryokan, pottery, taiko performances … too many to name in this small introduction!

-We spent 2 weeks traveling Japan’s Honshu island together in 2023.
-However, for Florence this was already the second trip to the wonderful country of Japan, she visited once before in 2017.
+We spent 2 weeks travelling Japan’s Honshu island together in 2023.
+However for Florence this was already the second trip to the wonderful country of Japan, she visited once before in 2017.

 Japan FAQs